Comment s'appelle un éleveur de vers à soie

 It all starts with the incubation of eggs laid by female butterflies.
 It lasts approximately 10 days in a temperature-controlled room.

-Feeding and monitoring of caterpillars
+Feeding and tracking of caterpillars

 The young larvae are placed in boxes or racks allowing the mulberry leaves to be easily distributed.
 They eat a lot to ensure their growth.
 The magnanier must adjust the intake according to their appetite!